Executive Order 14151: Provisions and effects

 EO 14151 directs the director of the Office of Management and Budget (OMB) to terminate all mandates, policies, programs, preferences, and activities relating to 'diversity, equity, inclusion, and accessibility.'
 It also mandates that agencies must report a list of all employees in DEI and "environmental justice" positions to the OMB director within 60 days.

 The order was issued alongside Executive Order 14173, which targets DEI and affirmative action within the hiring practices of federal departments and subcontractors, and mandates a merit-based approach.

 Implementation

 Lists were compiled across the federal government of any employee who had ever worked in a post related to DEI, as well as employees who didn't work in such posts, but who had purportedly taken part in some sort of diversity training, workshop, affinity group (see below), or other initiative.
 These employees were subsequently purged en masse.

-An internal Department of Government Efficiency report obtained by The Washington Post outlined a three phrase process by which DOGE would lead a purge of DEI from the federal government.
+An internal Department of Government Efficiency report obtained by The Washington Post outlined a three phase process by which DOGE would lead a purge of DEI from the federal government.